akiru-brew/Puckered-Up/README.md

 ![beer](beer.jpg)

-Obviously it needs a couple of weeks to condition, nut first sipsays that it's obivously rather hazy, but the sourness is subtle. it almost tastes like a gentle IPA.
+Obviously it needs a couple of weeks to condition, but the first taste sya ut's hazy and has a slight mount tingle, almost like an IPA.
+But it's not sour.

 ## Lessons learnt

-* Use hydrometer when fermenting!
-* It is important to leave it rest for 48 hours at room tempterature after fermentation has finished, before chilling or gassing.
+* It is important to leave it rest for 48 hours at room temperature after fermentation has finished, before chilling or gassing.
 Diacetyl is a natural byproduct of the fermentation process and this time is required to allow the off flavours to be reabsorbed into the yeast.
-* Did the sour work?
-TBD
+* Souring bacteria affect the SG without changing the alcohol content.
+ABV calculations are more complicated.
+* Kettle souring is complicated.
+  * I need to use lactic acid to get the pH optimal for the bacteria.
+  * I shouldn't add *any* hops during the first boil, these will affect the bacteria.

+# Puckered Up #2